yuburoll/ilwol/README.md

 - 2x ilwol PCB Boards, provided from the repo

-- 1x printed case sets, 2 parts total, provided from the repo (for thicker case, use "Buffed". want more on side? use "roundBuffed")
+- 1x printed case sets, 2 parts total, provided from the repo (for thicker case, use "Buffed". want more? use "roundBuffed")

 - 1x 1.5-1.6T keyboard plate sets, 2 parts total, provided from the repo